wafna/SnAX/README.md

 --------

 * Make the DB a separate process, give it a CLI and/or a web admin page.
-* Get rid of the 400 and 500 errors: bad input and server failure should be modeled in the response payload.
+* Get rid of the 400 and 500 errors: bad input and api failure should be modeled in the response payload.
+Only the server will send HTTP errors.
 * Throw in Bootstrap and make the UI a little prettier.
 Then, use this as a sanbox for wrapping Bootstrap in React.